Prashant20nov2003/Portfolio-XD/src/content/aboutSnippets/about.md

-I am software developer who loves to learn and explore new technologies.
-When I'm not coding, you can find me indulging in my love for video games 💥.
+👋 Hi there!

-Feel free to explore my portfolio and get in touch with me for any exciting opportunities or collaborations.
+I'm a self-taught developer who loves learning and creating.
+When I'm not coding, you can find me immersed in video games 🎮.

-🔥
+Feel free to explore my portfolio and reach out to me for any exciting opportunities or collaborations.
+Let's create something amazing together! ✨